 Who This Is For

 Sales teams who want AI agents to prep for meetings.
-Instead of manually pulling up a contact record, your agent can summarize the relationship history, recent communications, and deal status in seconds — what reportedly takes 30 seconds instead of 15 minutes.
+Instead of manually pulling up a contact record, your agent can summarize the relationship history, recent communications, and deal status in seconds.
+With write access, agents can now also log call notes, update deal stages, and create follow-up tasks.

 HubSpot developers building custom integrations, workflow actions, or app cards.
 The developer MCP server accelerates scaffolding and project management.